Parabolic Approximation Line Search for DNNs: The line search algorithm

 \subsection{Case discrimination of parabolic approximations}

-Since not all parabolic approximations are suitable for parameter update steps, the following cases are distinguished: (Note that $b=l^{\prime}(0)$ and $a=0.5l^{\prime\prime}(0)$) \begin{enumerate} \item $a>0$ and $b<0$: parabolic approximation has positive curvature and negative slope at $l(0)$.
-It has a minimum in line direction.
-Parameter update is done as described in Section \ref{sec:paremeter_update_rule}. \item $a\leq0$ and $b<0$: parabolic approximation has negative curvature and negative slope that has a maximum in negative line direction, or is a line with negative slope.
-In those cases a parabolic approximation is inappropriate.
-Since the second measured point has a lower loss as the first, $s_{upt}$ is set to $\mu$. \item Since $b=-||g_t||$ cannot be greater than 0, the only case left is an extremum at the current position ($b=l^\prime(0)=0)$.
+Since not all parabolic approximations are suitable for parameter update steps, the following cases are considered separately.
+Note that $b=\hat{l}^{\prime}(0)=l^{\prime}(0)$ and $a = 0.5\hat{l}^{\prime\prime}(0) \approx 0.5\l^{\prime\prime}(0)$.. \textbf{1:} $a>0$ and $b<0$: the parabolic approximation has a minimum in line direction, thus, the parameter update is done as described in Section \ref{sec:paremeter_update_rule}. \textbf{2:} $a\leq0$ and $b<0$: the parabolic approximation has a maximum in negative line direction or is a line with a negative slope.
+In those cases, a parabolic approximation is inappropriate. $s_{upd}$ is set to $\mu$, since the second measured point has a lower loss than the first. \textbf{3:} Since $b=-||g_t||$ cannot be greater than 0, the only case left is an extremum at the current position ($l^\prime(0)=0)$.
 In this case, no weight update is performed.
-However, the loss function is changed by the next batch. \end{enumerate} While cases 2 and 3 never appeared in our experiments with data augmentations, we encountered them when not using it.
+However, the mini-batch loss function changes with the next batch, which likely does not have an extremum at exactly the same point.
+In accordance with Section \ref{sec:sample_loss_lines}, cases two and three appeared very rarely in our experiments.